eliona-smart-building-assistant/go-eliona/frontend/README.md

 fmt.Printf("Environment: %v", env)
 ```

-This function returns a structure like this.
+This function returns assetLike structure like this.

 ```json
 {